Guavus/bigtop/bigtop_toolchain/README.md

 standalone with a command such as:

 	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::installer"

 where <path_to_bigtop> is the cloned git repo.

 ## Requirements

-For RedHat/Centos, due to redistribution restrictions the Oracle JDK must be downloaded seperately.
+For RedHat/Centos, due to redistribution restrictions the Oracle JDK must be downloaded separately.

 Download the JDK 64bit rpm.bin file, run it with the -x switch to extract the rpm file and copy jdk-6u45-linux-amd64.rpm to files/.